-You love your engagement ring almost as much as you adore your partner.
-So it goes without saying you'd never want anything to happen to it.
+You love your engagement ring almost as much as you adore your partner, so it goes without saying that you'd never want anything to happen to it.
 That's why some people prefer to wear a separate travel engagement ring while on vacation—because your honeymoon (in addition to being the best vacation ever) could be just the place for something bad to happen to your engagement ring or even your wedding band.

 Why?
 If you're taking a tropical vacation, you could dull the shine of your sparkling diamond with sunscreen—or, much worse, your slightly-loose diamond could get swept away while you're swimming in the ocean.
 Let's say you're traveling from city to city, and hotel to hotel, on an epic adventure across Europe: You could leave your ring behind on a bathroom counter, never to be found again.
 And if you're traveling to a high-risk area, your engagement ring could simply get stolen.

 But you can't spend your honeymoon worrying about your ring.
 Deciding whether or not to bring your actual engagement ring—or a travel engagement ring—on your honeymoon requires a little proper planning before you head to the airport.
 We spoke to James Allen and Michele Sigler, the co-founders and husband-and-wife team behind James Allen to get some insight from jewelry pros on what to consider before you take off.